Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

 Let us consider the edge operator $E_e^a$, $a \in A$, for the edge $e$ and the base-point shift operator $T_P^+$ for the plaquette $P$.
 The condition that the base-point of $P$ and the starting vertex of $e$ differ is just to say that we shift the base-point along an edge different from the edge $e$.

-Denote by $(e_1, \dots, e_\ell)$ the (non-empty) set of edges in the boundary of $P$ connecting the base-point with the starting vertex of $e$ in counter-clockwise order.
-By applying edge orientation reversals where necessary, since these commute with the plaquette operator and base-point shifts, we may assume that the edges $(e_1, \dots, e_\ell)$ are oriented in counter-clockwise direction around $P$.
-Similarly, let $Q\in L^2$ be the plaquette on the right of the edge $e$ with respect to its orientation and let $(d_1, \dots, d_r)$ be as in Definition \ref{def:edge-operator}.
+Denote by $(e_1, \dots, e_\ell)$ the (non-empty) set of edges in the boundary of $P$ connecting the base-point with the starting vertex of $e$ in counterclockwise order.
+By applying edge orientation reversals where necessary, since these commute with the plaquette operator and base-point shifts arising here (by Proposition \ref{prop: commut-vertex-ops-shifts_etc}), we may assume that the edges $(e_1, \dots, e_\ell)$ are oriented counterclockwise.
+Similarly, let $Q\in L^2$ be the plaquette on the right of $e$, and let $(d_1, \dots, d_r)$ be as in Definition \ref{def:edge-operator}.
 Using edge orientation reversals, we may assume that any edge in $(d_1, \dots, d_r)$ is oriented clockwise around $Q$.

 Using Definition \ref{def:edge-operator} for the edge operator we calculate:

 The calculation proving the commutativity for the case where $P$ lies to the right of $e$ is analogous. \end{proof}